D2-mods/The-Workshop-Kitpack/README.md

 - 9th level: May use the Visceral Attack ability once per day.
 Gains additional uses at levels 13 and 17.

 VISCERAL ATTACK: The next melee attack within one round has a 100% chance to score a critical hit.
-This attack will also restore 12 Hit Points and haste the character for 10 seconds.
+This attack will also restore 5 + 20% of maximum Hit Points and haste the character for 10 seconds.

 Disadvantages:
 - Only gains 20 thieving skill points per level.